kellyjwallace/cowlogdata/README.md

 cldata generates a summary dataframe based on individual cowlog csv observations.
 Additionaly it generates a list of zones dientified in the observations.

 <b>clpie</b><br>
-to visualize where individuals are spending time in the observations, clpie generates a pie graph of proportion time in each zone, and can generate pie graphs per category.
+to visualize where individuals are spending time in the observations, clpie generates a pie graph of proportion time in each zone, and can generate pie graphs per category.<br>
 ![clpie!](https://github.com/kellyjwallace/cowlogdata/raw/master/examples/clpie.png)